dzemianenka/EliteDangerousShipyard/README.md

 # Elite Dangerous Shipyard

-Elite Dangerous web app contains ships and search filter.
+Single page application contains ships and search filter.
-Database queries are executed **without** a full page reload with javascript.
+Database queries are executed **without** a full page reload with JavaScript.
 ***
 The project is built on Spring, Hibernate, JavaScript and template engine Thymeleaf.